The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 Net Profit / Revenue = Net Margin

-The best pricing model for your subscription box depends on your total business costs and target profit margin.
+Your business’s best subscription-based pricing model depends on your total costs and target profit margin.

-Here are a few key takeaways to remember as you determine the right subscription pricing for your box:
+Here are a few key takeaways to remember as you determine the right subscription pricing:

 • Take the time to decide which pricing model is right for your business.